polyaxon/polyaxon-examples/README.md

 # polyaxon-examples

-Code for polyaxon tutorials and examples.
+Code for polyaxon tutorials and examples for the Polyaxon v0.4 version.

+This code for examples used for [Polyaxon v0.4 version](https://v0-4.polyaxon.com/)

+> If you are looking for the examples used for latest version please go to the [master branch](https://github.com/polyaxon/polyaxon-examples)

 This repository contains examples of using Polyaxon with all major Machine Learning and Deep Learning libraries, including fastai, torch, sklearn, chainer, caffe, keras, tensorflow, mxnet, and Jupyter notebooks.